Body Flexion

 1986 Guild F-20 Neck Block Shift and Soundboard Shear

 What if there is no splitting of the soundboard?
 Does that mean that everything is fine?
-Look at this next example, which does not have any visible splits or cracks along the fretboard extension, at least, not yet.
-In the first photo, below, look at the stress fractures in the finish emanating from the neck heel/body joint out across each side of the upper bout.
+Look at this next example of a 12-string guitar which does not have any visible splits or cracks along the fretboard extension, at least, not yet.
+In the photo, below, look at the stress fractures in the finish emanating from the neck heel/body joint out across each side of the upper bout.

 Guild Neck Block Shift / Finish Stress Fractures

 Here is a second image of that same guitar.
-Note the collapsing of the soundboard (beneath the fretboard extension) into the soundhole as a direct result of the forward shifting of the neck.
+Note the buckling/collapsing of the soundboard (beneath the fretboard extension) into the soundhole as a direct result of the forward shifting of the neck.
+Do you see the split at the soundhole, directly in front of the fretboard extension?

 Guild Neck Block Shift / Soundhole Collapse

-As I mentioned earlier, guitars built using the "Spanish Heel" construction method can still suffer from a forward shifting neck, even though there is no formal (separate) Neck Block.
-To illustrate this, here are photos of a guitar built this way, having no center soundhole.
+Guitars built using the "Spanish Heel" construction method can still suffer from a forward shifting neck, even though there is no formal (separate) Neck Block.
+To illustrate this, here are photos of a 2022 Turkowiak guitar built this way, having no center soundhole.

 Crease at end of the Fretboard Extension